 The study of cybersecurity is currently becoming quite popular.
 Don’t, however, restrict your network protection to only tools and techniques that are connected to the internet.
 Firewalls, attack prevention services, and intrusion detection systems all occasionally experience issues.
-Your network device settings and a policy requiring that all operating systems and firmware be kept current with the most recent security patches and upgrades form your second line of defense.
+Your network device settings and a policy requiring that all operating systems and firmware be kept current with the most recent security patches and upgrades form your second line of defence.

 There are many different things to watch out for when configuring a network.
 Visit each switch’s administration console, use an IP address manager to verify IP address distribution, and check the port statuses of every device connected to the network.
 Specialist software can accomplish this tedious and time-consuming task more successfully than manual processes can.